oardid/reading-notes/lab01.md

 Seeding changes from the very beginning.

 #### Explain how the hack worked.
-Interdiction consists of manipulating devices as they're in transit from manufacturer to constomer.
+Interdiction consists of manipulating devices as they're in transit from manufacturer to customer.
 Seeding attack would develop a deep understanding of a product's design, manipulationg components at the factory, and ensuring that doctored devices made it throught the global logistics chain to the desired location.

 ##### How were investiagtors able to trace the chips back to the source?